JonathanKocur/JonathanKocur/README.md

 - 👋 Hi, I’m @JonathanKocur
 - 👀 I’m interested in ...
-Working in software engineering and data science for the medical device industry!
+Working in software engineering for the medical device industry!
 - 💞️ A little about my profile ...
 I am using GitHub to showcase some of my projects and schoolwork
 - 🌱 I’m currently learning ...
 C++ to refresh my coding skills
 - 📫 How to reach me ...
 LinkedIn -> www.linkedin.com/in/jonathan-kocur-771a57170